awslabs/aws-amplify-identity-broker/Documentation/DeveloperDocumentation.md

 __Oauth2/OIDC functions__

 * __amplifyIdentityBrokerAuthorize__: Handle the Oauth2 flows.
-Is invoked behing the _/oauth2/authorize_ path on the API Gateway
+Is invoked behind the _/oauth2/authorize_ path on the API Gateway
 * __amplifyIdentityBrokerToken__: Answer to _/oauth2/token_ standard oauth calls.
 * __amplifyIdentityBrokerUserInfo__: Returns standard answer to _/oauth2/userinfo_.
 Needs a valid JWT token
 * __amplifyIdentityBrokerExposeJWKS__: Return the oauth public key used by Cognito.
 It is onvoked behind /.well-known/jwks.json